The Promises of Multiple Experiments: Identifying Joint Distribution of Potential Outcomes: Estimation and Inference

 Although the conditional probabilities $\tilde X_g$ and $\tilde Y_g$ are unknown, they can be easily estimated by the corresponding sample frequencies, e.g., $\hat Y_g = \sum_{i=1}^n \mathbb{I}(Y_i = 1, G_i = g, A_i = 1) \big / \sum_{i=1}^n \mathbb{I}(G_i = g, A_i = 1) $.
 Given estimators $\hat X_g$ and $\hat Y_g$, the resulting estimator for $\hat\theta$ is

 This amounts to the ordinary least squares (OLS) coefficient estimator with $\hat Y_g$ as the response and $\hat X_g$ as the covariates.
-It is noteworthy that while $\hat \theta$ resembles the OLS estimator in a linear model, it is different in two aspects: the ``effective sample size'' $m$ is fixed, and the true value $\theta$ also has a least-squares formulation.
+It is noteworthy that while $\hat \theta$ resembles the OLS estimator in a linear model, \bcol{it differs in that} the ``effective sample size'' $m$ is fixed.
 A potential strength of this estimator is that it does not need the individual-level data.
 Instead, it only involves some sample summary statistics $\hat X_g$ and $\hat Y_g$.
 This may be helpful for privacy protection~\citep{Han-etal-2023}.
+Next, we show that estimator $\hat \theta$ is consistent and asymptotically normal. \bcol{ In our theoretical analysis, for each trial $g$, the sample size $n_g \to \infty$, and the proportion $n_g / n$ converges to a strictly positive constant in $(0,1)$.}